devnexus/devnexus-site/_track-details/ai-generative.md

 ---
 _schema: default
 layout: card
-title: AI Engineering & Infra
+title: AI-Assisted Software Development
 theme: ai
 ---
-The AI Engineering track dives into the practical side of building, deploying, and scaling AI systems.
-Sessions cover topics like model training, MLOps, data pipelines, infrastructure, and performance optimization.
-Designed for engineers and architects, this track focuses on the tools, frameworks, and best practices needed to turn AI research into reliable, production-ready solutions,
+The AI-Assisted Software Development track explores how developers use AI throughout the software development lifecycle.
+Sessions cover coding assistants, agentic development workflows, testing, debugging, code review, and documentation.
+Designed for practitioners, this track focuses on getting useful results from AI tools, evaluating their output, and maintaining code quality while keeping developers in control of the software they deliver.